rovermicrover/-x4-race-weapons-enabled/README.md

 * Fixes an issue with the Mass Driver Medium MK1 always overheating and never being able to fire off a round.

-* Fixes an issue with both Mass Driver MK1s having no consquence for overheating.
+* Fixes an issue with both Mass Driver MK1s having no consequence for overheating.

 * Fixes an issue with a declare not being placed properly for the Mass Driver Medium MK2